nipuntalukdar/countdownlatchcpp/README.md

 -----------------------
-countdownlatch is a C++ library providing similar functionalities as availble with standard Java CountDown class.
+countdownlatch is a C++ library providing similar functionalities as availble with standard Java CountdownLatch class.
 It's main usage is: it allows one or more threads to wait until a set of operations being performed on other threads completes.